Guilospanck/nes-emulator-rust/docs/journey/part1.md

 As you can see from the image above, there aren't 151 opcodes.
 So, from where they come?

-Each instruction has a different way of being processed (or, we should say, different `addressing modes`).
+Each instruction has a different way of being processed (or, we should say, different `addressing modes`), and each one of those modes for each instruction will have a different opcode.

 ### Addressing Modes
 The addressing modes 6502 have are: